Skip to content

 Last updated

 Printing a PDF just to sign it and scan it back is an anachronism.
-Most jurisdictions accept electronic signatures for ordinary business contracts, and your phone is more than capable of producing one in seconds.
+Most jurisdictions accept electronic signatures for ordinary business contracts, NDAs, quotes, and acknowledgments.
+Your phone is more than capable of producing a clean, legally usable signature in under a minute.

 This guide covers signing a PDF on iPhone or Android using the PDF Editor app.
-The signature you save is reusable for every future document — you only have to draw it once.
+The signature you save is reusable for every future document — you draw it once.
+After that, signing any contract is a four-tap operation: open, tap Sign, place, export.

 Step by step